refinedev/refine/documentation/docs/api-reference/chakra-ui/components/inferencer.md

 ## Example

-Below you'll find a Live CodeSandbox Example displaying a fully setup `Refine` app with `@refinedev/inferencer/chakra-ui` components.
+Below, you will find a Live CodeSandbox Example displaying a fully setup `Refine` app with the `@refinedev/inferencer/chakra-ui` components.

 <CodeSandboxExample path="inferencer-chakra-ui" />